Skip to content

 and

-Bitwise and variable or constant operand2 value with variable operand1 value or bitwise and value 0xF0 with variable operand1 value.
+The and instruction does a bitwise and of variable or constant operand2 value with variable operand1 value or bitwise and value 0xF0 with variable operand1 value.
 The resulting value of the bitwise and is in variable operand1 value after the operation.

 or

-Bitwise or variable or constant operand2 value with variable operand1 value or bitwise or value 0xF0 with variable operand1 value.
+The or instruction does a bitwise or of variable or constant operand2 value with variable operand1 value or bitwise or value 0xF0 with variable operand1 value.
 The resulting value of the bitwise or is in variable operand1 value after the operation.

 xor

-Bitwise xor variable or constant operand2 value with variable operand1 value or bitwise xor value 0xF0 with variable operand1 value.
+The xor instruction does a bitwise xor of variable or constant operand2 value with variable operand1 value or bitwise xor value 0xF0 with variable operand1 value.
 The resulting value of the bitwise xor is in variable operand1 value after the operation.

 shl

-Bitwise shift left variable or constant operand2 value with variable operand1 value or bitwise shift left value 0xF0 with variable operand1 value.
+The shl instruction does a bitwise shift left of variable or constant operand2 value with variable operand1 value or bitwise shift left value 0xF0 with variable operand1 value.
 The resulting value of the bitwise shift left is in variable operand1 value after the operation.

 shr

-Bitwise shift right variable or constant operand2 value with variable operand1 value or bitwise shift right value 0xF0 with variable operand1 value.
+The shr instruction does a bitwise shift right of variable or constant operand2 value with variable operand1 value or bitwise shift right value 0xF0 with variable operand1 value.
 The resulting value of the bitwise shift right is in variable operand1 value after the operation.

 inv

-Bitwise invert variable operand1 value.
+The or instruction does a bitwise invert of variable operand1 value.
 The resulting value of the bitwise invert is in variable operand1 value after the operation.

 ld